 Just as a wave of sickly green fire from Agatharon washed over him.

-She didn’t dare to hope that that would have gotten a Demon Lord that Omodomos, but with luck it might take him out of the fight for a moment.
+She didn’t dare to hope that that would have gotten a Demon Lord of Omodomos’ power, but with luck it might take him out of the fight for a moment.
 She still couldn’t see Agatharon through the swarm of shadowfuries, but she had seen where the wave of flame had come from.
 Pouring Dawnlight into her flaming wings, Esperiel rushed through the thick, sickly air towards the Sorcerer Lord…

 And abruptly found herself tumbling end over and through the air.
 Sky ground sky ground sky ground… Esperiel fought to find her bearings, to make her wings catch her, but she had barely begun to stabilize when she saw the tentacle coming like the arm of a giant.
 Zaastaroth had entered the fight… from somewhere.
 She still couldn’t see him, but abruptly his tentacles were everywhere… big ones the size of buildings, small ones like living ropes, lashing, striking.
 She had faced him before… if he had the opportunity, he would restrain her, leaving her easy pickings for the others all while remaining safe himself.